 HIMB's fleet includes one large personnel/light freight carrier and a number of Boston Whaler-sized vessels designed for research within the Bay.
-Two certified captains operate the larger vessel, which is used to bring classes and other large groups to the island, as well as transport other large loads to and from the island.
+Two certified captains are on staff who can operate the larger vessel, which is used to bring classes and other large groups to the island, as well as transport other large loads to and from the island.